This set of Cytogenetics Multiple Choice Questions & Answers (MCQs) focuses on “Cell Cycle Stages – 1”.

 Explanation: S CDK phosphorylates the residues on MCM and on ORC thus triggering ORC firing leading to DNA replication in the cell.
 ORC is fired once and only once during cell cycle.

 7. What is the fate of cdc6 after origin firing?

 b) It is phosphorylated and thus can no longer interact

 d) It is phosphorylated, ubiquitin is added and destroyed

-Explanation: Continued presence of CDC6 and MCM could lead to re-initiation of replication at the ORC.
+Explanation: The continued presence of CDC6 and MCM could lead to re-initiation of replication at the ORC.
 Thus, to prevent this, the CDC6 is phosphorylated and marked for destruction.

 8. Which CDK is responsible for nuclear membrane disintegration?

 Explanation: The M-cdk on activation leads to the M phase.
 It breaks down the nuclear membrane by specific phosphorylation activity allowing the licensing factor to re-enter the nucleus.

 9. Which Cdc is responsible for the destruction of M cyclin – Cdk complex?